Syncleus/Ferma/docs/object_mapping.md

 ## Typing

-There are two typing modes for ferma and each significantly effect how the user will determine the type of the objects pulled from the graph, these modes are called **Typed Mode** and **Untyped Mode**.
+There are two typing modes for ferma and each significantly effects how the user will determine the type of the objects pulled from the graph, these modes are called **Typed Mode** and **Untyped Mode**.

 When performing a traversal on a Frame there are several methods provided which automatically encapsulate the underlying graph element or elements into a framed equivelant such as a `VertexFrame` or a `EdgeFrame`.
-This may either be a single Frame, Iterator, Set, or List of Frames.
+This may either be a single Frame, `Iterator`, `Set`, or `List` of Frames.

 In the earlier example we used a traversal to find all the coworkers, we used the `toList()` method to frame all the underlying vertex into the `Person` type.